pnhowe/MCP/docs/stages.rst

 Make targets Run on target resource (By nullunit)
 -------------------------------------------------

-nullunit setts the folling environment variables:
+nullunit sets the folling environment variables:

 - NULLUNIT=1
 - BUILD_NAME : for builds on the release branch this is a plain number, for other branches it is the number for the last